 Over the course of the 20th century and continuing into this one, Americans gradually have been spending more and more of their days indoors.
 REI wants to help reverse that trend.
 These impact investments are about integrating the outdoors into people’s daily lives—meeting them where they live, work and play.
-As we began to explore this idea, five projects quickly presented themselves as exciting rewilding opportunities:
+As we began to explore this idea, five regional projects quickly presented themselves as exciting rewilding opportunities:

 - Accelerating efforts to complete the 550-mile Bay Area Ridge Trail (370 miles are complete), which surrounds 8 million people in the San Francisco Bay Area.

 - Improving access to and enhancing outdoor recreation infrastructure at the San Gabriel Mountains National Monument, which is located within an hour’s drive for 10 million people in the greater Los Angeles area.

 - Reimagining Southeast Chicago as an outdoor recreation hub just 25 minutes from the urban core, with a mountain bike park, trails, paddling, climbing and more.

 - Creating a world-class network of multi-use trails that are equitably distributed throughout the Washington, D.C., metropolitan region providing healthy, low-stress access to open space and reliable transportation for people of all ages and abilities.